Jonne Valtonen

 Jonne Valtonen is a Finnish composer, arranger and orchestrator.
-He is renowned for his contributions in the field of demoscene and tracker music, under the name Purple Motion, and with Future Crew.
+He contributed to demoscene and tracker music, under the name Purple Motion, and with Future Crew.

 Life and early career

 Jonne Valtonen was born in Turku, Finland and was raised in Kaarina along with his brother.
 He began learning to play classical piano at the age of nine.

 Valtonen's first music compositions were done on his home computer, a Commodore 64.
 During his teen years, he became involved in the PC demoscene where he was able to pursue his passion for electronic music production.
 He has won several awards in this field.
-Between 1991 and 1996 Valtonen created music for Future Crew, one of the most widely known groups in the demoscene at the time.
+Between 1991 and 1996 Valtonen created music for Future Crew, one of the groups in the demoscene at the time.
 Eventually he became their lead composer under the pseudonym Purple Motion, chosen as a tribute to the British rock group Deep Purple.
-Some of his best-known compositions are UnreaL ][ / PM (from Future Crew demo Second Reality), Satellite One, and Starshine.
+His compositions include UnreaL ][ / PM (from Future Crew demo Second Reality), Satellite One, and Starshine.

-Valtonen has become very interested in the human voice.
-He sings in a mixed choir (Näsin Ääni, Tampere).
-He also started learning to play the harp.
+Valtonen sings in a mixed choir (Näsin Ääni, Tampere) and has started learning to play the harp.